BUY PREGNANCY TESTS & OVULATION TESTS

 WARNINGS & PRECAUTIONS

-• As with all diagnostic tests, a definitive diagnostic should not be based on a single test result but should be made by a doctor after all clinical and laboratory findings have been evaluated.
+• As with all diagnostic tests, a definitive diagnosis should not be based on a single test result but should be made by a doctor after all clinical and laboratory findings have been evaluated.

 • Read the instructions carefully before performing this Midstream LH test.
 Pay attention to the position of the test and control line on the midstream ovulation test.